9 Ways to Help Stop Your Dachshund from Eating too Fast

 Your dog will be required to nose around the bowl to get to the food.

 You can accomplish this same concept by adding a rubber (non squeaking) ball or dog toy.
-Some dogs can grow wise to this tactic and simply take the ball or toy out of the bowl and eat at the same fervent pace (that’s what Gretel did when I tried this *ahem*).
+However, some dogs can grow wise to this tactic and simply take the ball or toy out of the bowl and eat at the same fervent pace (that’s what Gretel did when I tried this *ahem*).

 An upturned bowl inside a bowl is a bit more difficult to remove.